AlvaroCavalcante/hand-face-detector/README.md

 The **asl_bench.mp4** video, inside utils/test_videos folder is used as a commom benchmarking for the trained models, where the goal is to verify the mean FPS.

-## Running project on Nvidia Docker
+## Running Project on Nvidia Docker
 An easy way to use your GPU is through the Nvidia Docker images.
 To do so, you can follow [this](https://www.tensorflow.org/install/docker?hl=pt-br) simple documentation.
 The first step is to install the nvidia support to docker, which can be done following [this](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) tutorial.

 You'll need to setup the repo into the GPG key: